 Promoting your offer

 Minal: How do you promote your Christmas offer?

 Albert: We usually promote our offers on social media (Twitter, Facebook, Instagram, Linkedin), and we definitely include the information in our newsletter.
 Our subscribers get offers exclusive to them usually (we like to look after our regulars!)
-We also tell people at events such as chocolate fairs or chocolate tasting events, and encourage them to sign up to our newsletter.
+We also tell people at events such as chocolate fairs or chocolate tasting events and encourage them to sign up for our newsletter.